Adissuu/py_proj/readme.md

-# This is a hundred days of Python challenge!
+# This repository contains all my projects in Python, from some projects in a "100 Day of Python" course, to machine learning models!